AaltoSciComp/python-for-scicomp/content/work-with-data.rst

 - Can represent floating point numbers with full precision.
 - Can potentially save lots of space, especially, when storing numbers.
-- Data reading and writing is usually much faster than loading from text files, since the format contains information. about the data structure, and thus memory allocation can be done more efficiently.
+- Data reading and writing is usually much faster than loading from text files, since the format contains information about the data structure, and thus memory allocation can be done more efficiently.
 - More explicit specification for storing multiple data sets and metadata in the same file.
 - Many binary formats allow for partial loading of the data.